mallikarjuna-sharma/MsgToWeb_MobileApp/README.md

 ## Sharing 💗

 Project is open source.
 Feel free to make your own version.
-All you need to do is to fork this repository, edit [src/MsgToWeb.jsx] and server.js .
+All you need to do is to fork this repository, edit Java and Xml files .
 Mark star ⭐ if you like the project.